Your Organization and NGS

 To sum it up, a delegate’s job includes:

-3. attending delegate meetings, especially the one in-person meeting with the Family History Conference if at all possible, and the NGS Annual Membership Meeting
+- attending delegate meetings, especially the one in-person meeting with the Family History Conference if at all possible, and the NGS Annual Membership Meeting

-7. participating in webinars and other forums on topics related to genealogy organization management and encouraging your board or appropriate leadership for your organization to participate as well
+- participating in webinars and other forums on topics related to genealogy organization management and encouraging your board or appropriate leadership for your organization to participate as well

 Why Does Your Organization Need an Administrator?

-We need a primary point of contact for distributing programs, benefits, and services to your organization.
-For instance, we need to know who is eligible to submit your organization’s newsletter or bylaws for review by NGS volunteers.
-We also need to know who is responsible for receiving your organization’s dues invoice each year.
+Someone from your organization has to maintain your membership account.
+NGS needs a person to receive your organization’s online member benefits and serve as a point of contact for distributing programs and services to your organization.
+We also need to know who is responsible for receiving and paying your organization’s dues invoice each year.
 As the account administrator, that person is you.

 Administrator Job Description

-The administrator’s job includes:
+The admin’s job includes:

-1. maintaining your organization’s membership account with NGS and accessing most benefits on behalf of the organization
+- maintaining your organization’s membership account with NGS and accessing most benefits on behalf of the organization